Exclusive! How India Used World’s ‘Fastest’ Fighter, MiG-25 Foxbat, To Outfox Pakistan During The Kargil War

 A MiG-25R on display at the Indian Air Force Museum, Palam.
 (Wikimedia Commons)

 Despite its high-flying height, it was just above 30,000 feet from the lofty Himalayas, and it revealed the minute details of Chinese and Pakistani defenses and military establishments.
-Such was the clarity of the camera fitted in the belly of the aircraft that it could click photos of humans on a Pakistani tarmac.
+The camera fitted in the belly of the aircraft was so clear that it could take photos of humans on a Pakistani tarmac.

 The biggest issue in optical reconnaissance is the weather.
 The missions would be planned only in times of conducive weather.